openshift/enhancements/enhancements/installer/component-selection.md

 authors:
   - "@bparees"
 reviewers:
-  - @staebler - install team - need agreement on install-config api updates and CVO config rendering
+  - "@staebler - install team - need agreement on install-config api updates and CVO config rendering"
-  - @LalatenduMohanty - ota/cvo team - need agreement on CVO resource filtering api and new behavior
+  - "@LalatenduMohanty - ota/cvo team - need agreement on CVO resource filtering api and new behavior"
-  - @soltysh - oc adm release team - need agreement on how the list of valid capabilities will be generated and embedded in the release payload image.
+  - "@soltysh - oc adm release team - need agreement on how the list of valid capabilities will be generated and embedded in the release payload image."
 approvers:
-  - @decarr - support for configurable CVO-managed content set feature
+  - "@decarr - support for configurable CVO-managed content set feature"
-  - @sdodson - as the staff engineer most closely tied to install experience
+  - "@sdodson - as the staff engineer most closely tied to install experience"
 creation-date: 2021-05-04
 last-updated: 2021-05-04
 status: provisional